 Quantitative is about capturing the 'what', the stats and relates to gathering a large number of responses from a particular persona type (minimum of 40+) so we can identify trends about user behaviours and if a task completion was successful or not.

 Qualitative is about capturing the 'why', and relates to gathering a smaller number of responses for a particular persona type (typically 5-10) so we can understand (through conversations) why they failed to/struggled to/successfully completed a task.

 Typical qual validation methods include:

 We're not believers in gathering feedback on half-baked ideas or rough sketches because this can lead to unreliable results.
-Of course, we want to fail fast and gain insight quickly, but we also need to fail smart and follow the right procedures to understand success and deliver confidence that the design direction is the right one.
+Of course we want to learn fast and gain insight quickly, but we also need to learn smartly and follow the right procedures to understand success and deliver confidence that the design direction is the right one.